cphsuan/cphsuan/README.md

 🧑‍🎓 Bachelor of Statistics in National ChengChi University (NCCU).

 🌱 Experienced in data analyst.
-Learning ML/DL and front-end.
+Learning ML/DL and Front-End.

 📫 How to reach me: cphsuan17@gmail.com